Support

 FIFO vs LIFO

 Often compared, FIFO and LIFO (last in, first out) are inventory accounting methods that work in opposite ways.
-Where FIFO assumes that goods coming through the business first are sold first, LIFO assumes that newer goods are sold before older goods.
+Where the FIFO method assumes that goods coming through the business first are sold first, LIFO assumes that newer goods are sold before older goods.

 Currently, LIFO is not legal to use everywhere in the world, as it is forbidden under the International Financial Reporting Standards.
 However, it is recognised by the US Generally Accepted Accounting Principles (GAAP).